A Power of Attorney is an important tool for enabling others to make decisions on your behalf if you are unable.

 How can Sharrock Pitman Legal help?

 If you require assistance or advice regarding Powers of Attorney, please do not hesitate to contact us.
-Please call our accredited specialist Wills and Estates team on 1300 205 506 if you have any queries, or alternatively fill in the contact form below.
+Please call our Wills and Estates team on 1300 205 506 if you have any queries, or alternatively fill in the contact form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.